phoenixframework/phoenix/K_deployment.md

 $ sudo vi /etc/nginx/sites-available/hello_phoenix
 ```

-Contents of our `/etc/nginx/sites-available/hello_phoenix` file:
+These are the contents of our `/etc/nginx/sites-available/hello_phoenix` file.

 ```nginx
 upstream hello_phoenix {